cloudmesh-community/fa18-516-19/project-report/report.md

 ### Installing Apache

 Apache is the web server used in a LAMP stack.
 Apache is an open source software created and managed my the Apache Software Foundation and the Apache Server Project.
 The Apache web server establishes connections between the backend database and a client and host services available to the client.
-According to Apache [6] “The Apache HTTP Server Project is an effort to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows.”
-(Retrieved 2018)
+According to Apache [fa18-516-19-www-apache-httpd] The Apache HTTP Server Project is an effort to develop and maintain an open-source HTTP server for modern operating systems including UNIX and Windows.

 To install Apache from the command line type:

 sudo apt-get install -y apache2 sudo a2enmod rewrite

-a2enmod rewrite  - is an Apache module that generates readable url's.
-[7] “One of the most useful modules for Apache is mod_rewrite.
-This module allows you to generate unique and easily readable urls for content requested on the server.”
-(Retrieved 2018).
+a2enmod rewrite  - is an Apache module that generates readable url's. [fa18-516-19-www-digitalocean] One of the most useful modules for Apache is mod_rewrite.
+This module allows you to generate unique and easily readable urls for content requested on the server.

 <https://www.digitalocean.com/community/tutorials/how-to-install-configure-and-use-modules-in-the-apache-web-server>